 At the rear of the community garden on the left is a ground mounted solar array.
 You are welcome to touch the panels and perhaps feel the warmth of the sun on their surface.
 If there is snow on the panels you can brush it away.
 Snow usually melts quickly and slides off the glass surface once the sun is shining.
-An underground cable carries the electricity produced by the array to Habitat's Visitor Center.
+An underground cable carries the electricity to Habitat's Visitor Center.
 The solar array provides about 30% of this sanctuary's electricity needs.
 Mass Audubon is committed to reducing its reliance on fossil fuels.
 All Mass Audubon staffed sanctuaries produce at least some of their own electricity and offset the remainder of their demand with purchases of renewal energy credits.

-Use the same gate you entered through to exit the garden.
+To exit the garden, use the same exit through which you entered.
 Straight ahead is a wooden barrier and behind the barrier is a row of boulders.
 The All Persons Trail continues to the left of the barrier and boulders along the Meadow Trail.
+It curves to the left and then straightens out.
 Stop 3 is 304 feet from Stop 2.
 Along the way, at 61 feet, is a turnoff to the right, which leads to a picnic area with several picnic tables including an accessible one.
 Please feel free to enjoy this picnic area, weather permitting, before moving on to stop 3.

-Stop 3: Pine Bank and Brush Pile
+3 Pine Bank